Geeta Koda: Political career

-Koda is a member of the Jharkhand Legislative Assembly from the Jaganathpur constituency in West Singhbhum district.
+Koda was a member of the Jharkhand Legislative Assembly from the Jaganathpur constituency in West Singhbhum district.
 She is an ethnic Ho, a scheduled tribe.
 She is married to Madhu Koda, the former Chief Minister of Jharkhand.

 In February 2017, Koda was appointed a member of the Commonwealth Women Parliamentarians Steering Committee (India Region) by Sumitra Mahajan, Speaker of the Lok Sabha.